Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 I want you ladies to do this, and I want you to see if they are words you would use.

-Hillary Bradham Clinton says that uh husband Bill often brings her romantic gifts, a giant wooden giraffe from an African trip, for example, and a Chanel watch that reminded him of teeth.
+Hillary Broadham Clinton says that husband Bill often brings her romantic gifts, a giant wooden giraffe from an African trip, for example, and a Chanel watch that reminded him of teeth.

 Romantic gifts, a giant wooden giraffe, and a Chanel watch that reminded him of teeth.

-I um I even gotten to the good part yet.
+I haven't gotten to the good part yet.

-Uh but a watch that reminds you of teeth.
+But a watch that reminds you of teeth?

-Oh, he's so romantic, the former first lady said in an interview for the November issue of Essence Magazine.
+The former first lady said in an interview for the November issue of Essence magazine.

 He's always bringing me back things from his trips.